harrycresswell/harry/content/writing/secure-privacy-focused-email.md

 But, this project wasn’t just about simplifying my email setup.
 It was also about moving away from big tech and making more responsible software choices.
 I’m not 100% there yet, but switching email from Google to Tutanota feels like a huge step towards achieving this goal.

-Backing an independent company, who puts the privacy and security of their customers first, is satisfying.
-So is supporting a transparent, open-source product.
-There’s not a great deal I’d rather invest my money in.
+It’s satisfying to know that I’m now backing an independent company, who puts the privacy and security of their customers first.
+This is the future I want to see, so there’s not much I’d rather invest in.

-With a more affordable price tag than Google, it seems switching to a secure, private focused email provider can also save you a good bit of money, too.
+With a cheaper price tag than Google, it turns out that switching to a secure, private focused email provider can also save you a good bit of money.
+So, although it took work, it’s was a bit of a no-brainer.

-I’m reminding myself that building the type of future you want to see is only possible if you start making better decisions, today.
-Not only in the [ESG funds](https://www.vanguard.co.uk/professional/investment-capabilities/esg) you to add to your ISA, but also in the software you use and choose to invest in.

 ## Resources